DON'T DIE BEFORE YOU'VE MADE A DIFFERENCE

 [Focus: high school kids]

-Teens pay attention when John Graham asks them what they care about.
-The author of It’s Up to Us, a handbook for teens, Graham uses an easy tone and style, and plenty of dramatic stories, to show students that nothing is more important than living a meaningful life, and that the surest path to that meaning is service.
-“You can find thousands of ways to make a difference,” he says, as he offers practical tools for the search.
+Teens pay attention when I ask them what they care about.
+As author of It’s Up to Us, a handbook for teens, I use an easy tone and style, and plenty of dramatic stories, to show students that nothing is more important than living a meaningful life, and that the surest path to that meaning is service.
+“You can find thousands of ways to make a difference,” I tell them, as I offer practical tools for the search.
 “Find the ones that excite you and go for them with everything you’ve got.”